01124833532mo/LinkDev.Talabat/README.md

 ## Key Features
 1. User Management
-Registration and Authentication: Users can sign up and sign in using secure authentication.
+-Registration and Authentication: Users can sign up and sign in using secure authentication.

-Authorization: Certain endpoints are protected, accessible only to authenticated users.
+-Authorization: Certain endpoints are protected, accessible only to authenticated users.

-2. Product Management
+3. Product Management
     -Temporary Basket: Uses Redis to temporarily store basket items before an order is placed.
     - Product Brands and Types: Provides endpoints to list product brands and types.
-3. Basket Management
+4. Basket Management
     -Temporary Basket: Uses Redis to temporarily store basket items before an order is placed.
   - Redis Integration: Redis cache is configured to persist basket data temporarily for improved performance and reduced database load.